 The IBM729 Mark 5 tape recorder is about as big as a household refrigerator.
 It recorded data from Apollo 11, 12 and 14 missions that carried “dust detectors.”
 Information from the detectors was beamed back to earth and recorded onto tapes.
 Copies of the tapes were supposedly sent to NASA, but the tapes were lost or misplaced before they could be archived in NASA’s holdings.
 But the original data tapes have sat in Perth, Australia for almost 40 years.

 Physicist Brian O’Brien invented the detectors.
-He wrote a couple of papers on the information in the 1970’s, but no one was very interested in moon dust back them.
+He wrote a couple of papers on the information in the 1970’s, but no one was very interested in moon dust back then.
 However now, scientists realize this information could help make future missions to the moon more feasible.

 “These were the only active measurements of moon dust made during the Apollo missions, and no one thought it was important,” said O’Brien.
 “But it’s now realised that dust, to quote Harrison Schmitt, who was the last astronaut to leave the moon, is the number one environmental problem on the moon.”